huaminghuangtw/Evergreen-Notes/Permanent-Notes/specialization-is-for-insects.md

 ---
 title: Specialization is for insects
 created: 2025-01-23T10:40:57
-modified: 2025-08-10T14:28:42
+modified: 2025-08-29T08:30:45
 ---

 > _“At some level, all humans are broad.
-We're all multivariate/multifaceted, but we get summarized in pithy ways in our lives.” — Naval Ravikant_
+We’re all multivariate/multifaceted, but we get summarized in pithy ways in our lives.” — Naval Ravikant_

 > _[“Exploration is how you discover what works.
 Persistence is how you make the most of what already works.” — James Clear](https://jamesclear.com/3-2-1/september-12-2024)_